rrvt/BkGd/README.md

 ## Updates

+### Update 9/5/22

+Corrected the initialization logic.
+Added logic to ensure that all pictures are seen before showing a picture twice.

 ### Update 8/23/22

 Add logic so that two users on the same machine may have different wallpaper changers running at the same